 In cases 1 and 2 it may be possible under certain circumstances to shorten the retention period.
-Gladly we will explain the possibilities to you.
+We will explain the possibilities to you here.

 In exceptional cases there may be other reasons why it is not possible to consult specific records.
 For instance, the material may be in such a state that it needs to be preserved.
 In such cases, we will let you know.
 For that reason you will sometimes be presented with copies (generally microfiches) in the reading room.